*Updated: October 4, 2022

 Moz SEO Toolbar

 If you use Google Chrome as your browser, Moz offers a free tool that can help you gain more insights into the articles within your search results and the website that you are visiting.
 The Moz SEO Toolbar is a Chrome extension that provides you with the domain authority, page authority, and inbound links for each result in your search.
 If you click ‘Link Analysis’, you can access even more information including the exact keywords that the specific link you are investigating is ranking for.

 This is a free tool I call upon from time to time.
 Once you input your keywords, check out all your selected Keywords in the right sidebar of the Ubersuggest site and click on get to copy all the Keywords.
 You can also access related keyword suggestions, similar websites, and content ideas.
 For an even more in-depth analysis, there is also an upgraded paid account with additional features.

 Keyword Research Hacks for Bloggers

-- Read your blog comments and social media replies for ideas on future blog topics and then infuse the ideas above to target the right keywords to the right audience.
-You know your audience has problems they want solved and those Easter eggs of information can be found in comments.
+Read your blog comments and social media replies for ideas on future blog topics and then infuse the ideas above to target the right keywords to the right audience.
+You know your audience has problems they want to be solved and those Easter eggs of information can be found in the comments.
 For example, one of my consistently highest-ranked posts is about how to handle a dog with a ruptured ACL.
 Apparently, this is a very popular topic as millions of dogs are affected.
 In my initial research on the topic when my dog was first injured, I realized there was so much information not available to me, the average pet parent.
 So I wrote the post I wanted to read.
 My readers asked questions, which turned into another post and an eventual series on the topic.